Student Immigration Definitions

 OPT is (c)(3)(B).

-For doctoral students the completion date can vary.
-Speak with an ISSO adviser about your particular situation.
+Doctoral students: the completion date can vary; speak with an ISSO adviser about your particular situation.

-after the deposit of your dissertation without having practical training
+after the dissertation deposit without having practical training

 authorization since you are no longer considered a full-time student

-after the dissertation deposit.
-Please consult an ISSO adviser before
+after the deposit.
+Please consult an ISSO adviser if

 require the University to maintain the record of the student for the